Unless you live in Florida, there is an excellent chance that you’ll need liability motorcycle insurance to drive your bike on public roads.

 Many insurers, including GEICO and Progressive, offer discounts to help offset the expense of adding new riders to the existing policy.

 Young riders can obtain a standalone policy, but this coverage can be expensive due to the higher risk of an accident and overall inexperience.

 When Would a Separate Liability Policy Make Sense for Young Riders?

 Although it is typically less expensive to insure a young rider on an existing policy, there are a few exceptions to consider.

 Suppose your household has an expensive high-performance motorcycle, a rare vintage model, or extensive customization that a young rider rarely uses.
 In that case, it could be cheaper to pursue temporary motorcycle insurance for those times when they do get in the saddle.

 Teens should still get added to a parent’s policy since they live at home.
-If they have separate insurance and won’t drive any motorcycles or vehicles on the policy, they could be excluded from some or all the coverage requirements.
+They could be excluded from some or all the coverage requirements if they have separate insurance and won’t drive any motorcycles or vehicles on the policy.

 How Much Is Motorcycle Insurance for Young Riders?